scriptkitties/fglt/_guides/picking-a-distro.md

 a graphical installer and the default UI is pretty similar to Windows.

 ### Customizability
+#### [Fedora][fedora]
+The server release provides netinstall images in which you can choose what is installed at installation time like many other netinstall distros like Ubuntu.

 #### [Funtoo][funtoo]
 A spin-off from [Gentoo][gentoo].
 Funtoo is against systemd, and uses OpenRC instead.
 Other than that, it is pretty similar to Gentoo nowadays.